1994 Formula One World Championship

-Michael Schumacher (pictured in 1991) won the first of his seven World Championship titles in 1994 with Benetton.
+Michael Schumacher won the first of his seven World Championship titles in 1994 with Benetton, and the first Drivers' Championship for a German driver.

 Damon Hill (pictured in 1995) was runner-up by a single point, driving for Williams.

 Gerhard Berger (pictured in 1991) of Scuderia Ferrari finished the season ranked third (Pictured driving for McLaren).

+Williams-Renault won the Constructors' Championship title with the Williams FW16.

+Benetton-Ford placed second with the Benetton B194.

+Ferrari placed third with the Ferrari 412 T1.